Sunrise Avenue: Career

+Founding and early years (1992–2005)

 Samu Haber established Sunrise together with Finnish singer-songwriter Jan Hohenthal in April 1992 in Espoo, Finland.
 They performed at a variety of pubs, small festivals and private parties until 1998, when Haber moved to Spain.
 The other band members at that time were Sami Heinänen (bass) and Antti Tuomela (drums).

 After four years in Spain and only a handful of performances at private Spanish events, Haber moved back to Finland.
 The band changed the name to Sunrise Avenue in October 2001 in restaurant Memphis in Helsinki at the "Sunrise world domination plan meeting."
 By that time Tuomela had left the band and the band had no drummer.
-Bassist Sami Heinänen designed the American Street sign logo for the band after the meeting.
+Heinänen designed the American Street sign logo for the band after the meeting.

-Jan Hohenthal left the band in 2002 as he wanted to focus on his own career.
+Hohenthal left the band in 2002 as he wanted to focus on his own career.
 These days Hohenthal plays with his Finnish folk band Metrofolk.
 Heinänen introduced a new guitarist, his high school friend Janne Kärkkäinen to the band in 2002.

 With a new drummer, Juho Sandman, the band performed in many student events, small festivals and in small clubs mostly in the Greater Helsinki area.
-The guys worked with two Finnish producers (Jone Ullakko and Jani Saastamoinen) before finding their future in-house producer Jukka Backlund.
+They worked with two Finnish producers, Jone Ullakko and Jani Saastamoinen, before finding their future in-house producer Jukka Backlund.
 Haber still says Backlund is the "All time musical mentor and teacher for himself and for the band."

-Between 2002 and 2005 Haber visited record companies and agencies 102 times in Finland and Sweden before they were finally signed to small Scandinavian label Bonnier Amigo Music.
-The answer was always the same: "Without black clothes and make-up, rock music can’t succeed."
+Between 2002 and 2005, Haber visited record companies and agencies 102 times in Finland and Sweden before they were finally signed to small Scandinavian label Bonnier Amigo Music.
+The answer was always the same: "Without black clothes and make-up, rock music can't succeed."